DataFire/Integrations/integrations/generated/vocadb/README.md

 #### Input
 * input `object`
   * query `string`: Album name query (optional).
-  * discTypes `string` (values: Unknown, Album, Single, EP, SplitAlbum, Compilation, Video, Artbook, Other): Disc type.
+  * discTypes `string` (values: Unknown, Album, Single, EP, SplitAlbum, Compilation, Video, Artbook, Game, Fanmade, Instrumental, Other): Disc type.
 By default nothing.
 Possible values are Album, Single, EP, SplitAlbum, Compilation, Video, Other.
 Note: only one type supported for now.
   * tagName `array`: Filter by tag name (optional).
 This filter can be specified multiple times.
   * tagId `array`: Filter by tag Id (optional).
 This filter can be specified multiple times.
   * childTags `boolean`: Include child tags, if the tags being filtered by have any.